 Hitchhiking may not be for you, but it is a way to get around for free.
 Always offer some money as a token of gratitude, though.
 In Mexico, buses were quite expensive, so we hitched plenty of rides while there.
 It is not uncommon in Mexico to pay $25 for a 5 hour ride, complete with plush seats, air conditioning, and a frightening propensity for Nicholas Cage films being played on the video consoles.
 Sometimes, after fruitless bouts of trying to hitch, we would get a bus and bliss out in the air-conditioned comfort.

-By covering the basics – food, shelter, transportation – I hope to have cleared up some of the mysteries surrounding how much cash is needed to travel.
-If these three basics can be had for such a nominal amount of cash, I hope you can understand that, when other matters pop up from time to time, they can be dealt with for very little money as well.
-Also, realize that our budget of $15 each per day does get derailed, burnt to the ground and shoveled-over with dirt at times; however we do see days where we spend much less than $15.
-That off-set factor is a sort of circle-of-life on the road; a feast for each famine, a win for each loss, or a good day for the budget along with a bad one at times.
+Our budget of $15 each per day does get derailed, burnt to the ground and shoveled-over with dirt at times.
+We see days where we spend much less than $15.
+That off-set factor is a sort of circle-of-life on the road; a feast for each famine, a win for each loss, a good budget day along with a bad one.
 Although we must skip the Michelin-starred restaurants and we have yet to fuss over the optimal thread-count of the sheets at our elegantly appointed resort, we certainly feel as if we are not being denied a thing.
 In fact, we feel we are getting so much for so little.

 Pin Me Now!